ocapn/ocapn/draft-specifications/CapTP Specification.md

-When a Shortener becomes aware that a promise it is sharing to a Holder has been fulfilled with a promise on another peer (which could be the Holder), the Shortener sends the Holder an [`op:flush`](#opflush) message targeting the listener resolver for the Shortener's promise.
+When a Shortener becomes aware that a promise it is sharing to a Holder has been fulfilled with a promise on another peer (which could be the Holder), the Shortener sends the Holder an [`op:flush`](#opflush) message targeting the listener's resolver for the Shortener's promise.

 While waiting for a response to the [`op:flush`](#opflush) message, the Shortener MUST continue to forward any [promise pipelining](#promise-pipelining) messages received from the Holder to the promise being shortened.